 Who are your consultants?

 Our consultants are graduate-trained teachers of college writing.
-Most hold graduate degrees in Writing, English, TESOL or a related field.
-In addition to their work in the Writing Center, they teach courses here at Baruch and at other institutions across the city, and many write or edit professionally.
+Most hold graduate degrees in Writing, English, TESOL, or a related field.
+In addition to their work at the Writing Center, they teach courses here at Baruch and at other institutions across the city, and many write or edit professionally.
 Their bios are available here.

 What happens during a Writing Center consultation?